trifork/matter4swift-generator/README.md

 Add the generated package to your app.

-Example usage of a `OnOffCluster` from a generated `AllClusters` package to toggle a light on endpoint 1 of a Matter accessory:
+Example usage of an `OnOffCluster` from a generated `AllClusters` package to toggle a light on endpoint 1 of a Matter accessory:

     let home: HMHome = ...